dhirajsingha143/UC_CRC_progression_markers/README.md

 # 🧬 Bioinformatics Exploration: UC–CRC Progression Markers

-This repository is a part of the manuscript submitted to *British Journal of Cancer (BJC)* titled:
+This repository is a part of the manuscript submitted to *Functional & Integrative Genomics* titled:
 **“From Inflammation to Malignancy: An Integrated Bioinformatics Exploration of Ulcerative Colitis – Associated Colorectal Cancer”**

 It contains the complete workflow, analysis scripts, and processed data supporting the findings of this study.